BAMresearch/NFDI4IngScientificWorkflowRequirements/simple_use_case/kadistudio/README.md

 ```

 However, using the process-engine directly is not recommended, as the background tasks initiated by the process-manager when executing a
 workflow are omitted in this case.
 This can lead to overwriting data when executing a workflow several times.
+To install the necessary
+workflow nodes for the simple_use_case, please use the pip install command shown within the install_components.sh script, as some unreleased
+nodes are utilised.

 ### Command line execution -- Necessary configuration